-Parent volunteers are matched with new families for the purpose of providing mentoring and friendship to those transitioning into our school community.
+Parent Ambassadors are matched with new families for the purpose of providing mentoring and friendship to those transitioning into our school community.
 This group works at the direction of the Director of Admissions.

 Every year, St. Luke’s hosts two dances (Fall & Spring) for 6th-8th grade students from our peer independent schools.
 Volunteers are needed for decorations, ticket sales and supervision.

 Want to serve on the Parent Council Nominating Committee or the Leadership Council?

 The Parent Council nominating committee forms in early January 2017.
 Read about the nominating process here.
 If you are interested in a leadership position, please review the job descriptions and submit your nominations.